Tampere-University-Urban-Physics/fundamentals-of-gis/Content/9_Exercise.md

 	2. To make the interpretation easier, you can make the ellipses transparent or have them have outlines only and no fill
 	3. If you wish, you can calculate standard deviational ellipses for other kinds of places, too – e.g., preferred locations
 		- Or if you want to calculate an ellipse that takes into consideration the unpreferred locations of both Töölö and Vuosaari residents, but not those of respondents from other parts: first create a new shapefile layer containing the Töölö and Vuosaari residents using the Merge vector layers tool (found in Processing toolbox), for example.

----

-### Map visualization

-15. **Compose maps about the possible NIMBY attitudes of Töölö and Vuosaari regarding windmills.**
-	1. You decide the number of maps and what exactly each map contains.
-		- But the map should support your analysis and its conclusion
-		- Thinking about what to include and how included features are visualized on the map is always important, but increasingly so when there’s high numbers of features on the map.
-	2. Remember to include a north arrow, a legend, and a scale bar into each map!
-	3. Hint: You can reproject the data on-the-fly to EPSG:3067 for visual purposes – this ought to look better than the global projection.
-Select current project CRS from the bottom right corner.

 <!--stackedit_data: